Michael Barrymore: Renewed appeal

 On 4 February 2020, Essex Police offered a £20,000 reward for information leading to a conviction.
 The cash reward, funded by Essex Police and the charity Crimestoppers, was in response to a new Channel 4 documentary on the incident, Barrymore: The Body in the Pool, which subsequently aired on 6 February 2020.

-On 17 March 2021, nearly 20 years after Lubbock's death, Essex Police confirmed that they had arrested a 50-year-old man from Cheshire in connection with the indecent assault and murder of Stuart Lubbock, as a result of the appeal.
+On 17 March 2021, nearly 20 years after Lubbock's death, Essex Police confirmed that they had arrested a 50-year-old man from Cheshire on suspicion of indecent assault and murder.
 He was later released without charge.

 Career revivals

 Following the revelation of Lubbock's death, ITV terminated Barrymore's contract and his television career collapsed.
 A new series of Kids Say the Funniest Things recorded prior to the scandal was pulled from the ITV schedule and never broadcast.
 The Guardian reported that the BBC cancelled publication of Barrymore's life story.
 In September 2003, Barrymore staged a one-man show at London's Wyndham's Theatre, which closed after a few days.
 He subsequently emigrated to New Zealand to live with his partner, Shaun Davis.
-He has since had live stage shows in New Zealand and Australia.
+Barrymore has since had live stage shows in New Zealand and Australia.
 In 2005, he appeared in Chicago in Napier, New Zealand.